tomheller/blog/src/articles/2015-10-03-collection-subsets-with-jekyll-3.md

 title: Collection subsets with jekyll 3
 date: 2015-10-03
 tags: jekyll, static site generators
+excerpt: "As I'm working a lot more with static site generators and fell in love with the hackability of jekyll.
+Especially with the pre-alpha release of Jekyll 3 and the introduction of hooks into the generation process.
+This opened up a lot of possibilities."
 ---

 As I'm working a lot more with static site generators and fell in love with the hackability of jekyll.
 Especially with the pre-alpha release of Jekyll 3 and the introduction of hooks into the generation process.
 This opened up a lot of possibilities.